 Getting magnesium, calcium and iron from leafy green vegetables

-Leafy green vegetables are a massive one stop shop for menopause friendly nutrients.
-By leafy greens, I’m thinking things like spinach, rocket, watercress, and cabbage.
+Leafy green vegetables are a massive one-stop shop for menopause-friendly nutrients.
+By leafy greens, I’m thinking of things like spinach, rocket, watercress, and cabbage.

 At a push, though not very leafy, broccoli is brilliant too.
-The reason for that is it’s a fabulous source of magnesium, which is my all-round favorite mineral.
+The reason for that is it’s a fabulous source of magnesium, which is my all-around favorite mineral.

 Magnesium calms the nervous system which makes you more resilient, regulates the body’s response to stress so that you’re better equipped to deal with the challenges of daily life.

 It manages and supports the adrenals and also helps with tired aching muscles and that twitchy eyelid which is a classic sign of magnesium deficiency.
 You need magnesium for the absorption of calcium, which we need for strong bones.

 Leafy greens are also a surprisingly good source of calcium, probably about twice as much per hundred grams as milk.
 They contain iron which is great for any perimenopausal women who perhaps are starting to have iron depletion.

 A couple of handfuls of leafy greens every day and lots of protein would be a great way to start.